DiskIo

 fn wait_resize(&self, sector_count: u64) -> impl Future<Output = u64> + Send

-Waits for the disk sector size to be different than the specified value.
+Waits for the disk sector count to change from the specified value.

 Dyn Compatibility§